A panel discussed future NJ adult-use cannabis stores featured Assembly Speaker Craig Coughlin (D-Middlesex).

 The Assembly had the votes for the bill when the Senate did not.
 Coughlin noted the NJ Senate was one vote short when it failed to pass the legislature.

 Mouzon said that Coughlin made a pitch for conditional licenses.
 Coughlin explained he became supportive of the idea when people asked him how to get involved.
-He said people needed $2 million in capital, which is difficult for many.
+He said people needed $2 million in capital.
+It is difficult for many.
 The idea was they could take the license and then obtain the funding.

 Coughlin said excise tax would be used for education and training and business opportunity purposes.

 “There’s an awful lot of chances for people to get involved who are not big business,” he said.
-“I’m hopeful to getting started with it.”
+“I’m hopeful to get started with it.”

-Mouzon noted excise rate is counterintuitive whereby prices will go down and the tax rate goes up.
+Mouzon noted excise rate is counterintuitive, whereby prices will go down.
+The tax rate will go up.

 Coughlin said that it was done to make sure the industry can get a toehold and compete with the underground market.
 He also noted the illicit market is not going to go away.
 A few legislators have seemed to be under the impression that it could be eradicated.

-Coughlin called for advocates to be patient with legalization and for cannabis stores to open.
+Coughlin called for advocates to be patient with legalization and for NJ adult-use cannabis stores to open.

 “The regulatory process is going to take some time,” he said.